-Assets and liabilities, contingent liabilities, and other financial commitments are translated at the mid-rate on the reporting date (closing rate method).
+Assets and liabilities, contingent liabilities, and other financial commitments are translated at the closing rate on the reporting date (closing rate method).
 Items in the consolidated statement of profit and loss for the year are translated at a rate which approximates to the translation rate on the date of the transaction (the average rate).

 Foreign exchange gains and losses are deferred in equity if they relate to qualifying cash flow hedges and qualifying net investment hedges or are attributable to part of the net investment in a foreign operation.
-During the years ended 31 December 2018 and 2017, the company recognized \$105 million and \$242 million, respectively, of gains in net investment hedges in the statement of comprehensive income within currency translation adjustments.
+The company did not have any net investment hedges during the year ended 31 December 2019.
+During the year ended 31 December 2018, the company recognized \$105 million of gains in net investment hedges in the statement of comprehensive income within currency translation adjustments.

-The financial statements of foreign companies accounted for using the equity method are translated using the same principles for the adjustment of equity as are applied to consolidated subsidiaries.
+The financial statements of foreign companies accounted for using the equity method of accounting are translated using the same principles for the adjustment of equity as are applied to consolidated subsidiaries.